jpthiele/dealii-Wiki/deal.II-in-Spack.md

 ```
 spack spec dealii@develop+mpi+petsc~int64%gcc ^petsc+complex~hypre
 ```

+The `spec` command has a useful flag `-I` which will show install status of dependencies in the graph.

 ### Develop using Spack
 There are several ways to use Spack while contributing patches to the deal.II.
 The simplest is to create a [Filesystem view](#filesystem-views) for an already installed library and then compile patched version of deal.II manually by providing path to the view for each dependency.
 For example on macOS with `openblas`: